fastly/go-fastly/README.md

 The change in type for [basic types](https://tour.golang.org/basics/11) that are optional on input structs related to write/update operations is designed to avoid unexpected behaviours when dealing with their zero value (see [this reference](https://willnorris.com/2014/05/go-rest-apis-and-pointers/) for more details).
 As part of this change we now provide [helper functions](./fastly/basictypes_helper.go) to assist with generating the new pointer types required.

+> Note: some read/list operations require fields to be provided but if omitted a zero value will be used when marshaling the data structure into JSON.
+This too can cause confusion, which is why some input structs define their mandatory fields as pointers (to ensure that the backend can distinguish between a zero value and an omitted field).

 ## Examples

 Fastly's API is designed to work in the following manner: